grantbarrett/google-tasks-to-obsidian-converter/README.md

 ## Notes

-- The script skips completed tasks by default.
-If you want to include completed tasks, remove or comment out the relevant check in the `process_tasks` function.
+- The script skips completed tasks and "Updated" timestamps by default.
+If you want to include completed tasks, remove or comment out the relevant check in the `convert_google_tasks_to_obsidian` function.
 - Make sure you have write permissions for the output folder.

 For any issues or feature requests, please open an issue on the GitHub repository.